-AJ was born with drugs in his system, courtesy of his piece of shit mother, and spent the first 18 months of his life in foster care.
+AJ was born with drugs in his system and spent the first 18 months of his life in foster care.
 He would have been better off if he had stayed there, but Illinois, like most states, places way too high a value on family reunification, even in cases like this, when it’s blatantly obvious that the child is safer elsewhere.

 AJ’s family filed a federal civil lawsuit in 2019 against DCFS, which is ongoing.
 The caseworker in charge of AJ’s case, Carlos Acosta, and his supervisor, Andrew Polovin, were both fired last year over their handling of the Freunds and their “humane indifference” for the safety of AJ and his little brother.
 The two, who are named in the civil lawsuit, were also accused of falsifying reports in the case.
 “Ultimately,” Flowers said, “our goal is to change the overall DCFS system so no other child in Illinois has to suffer like AJ.”

 The house at 94 Dole Avenue where AJ died was demolished in March of this year.
 By the empty lot where it stood, a single blue ribbon is tied to a tree.